drug-design/course/docs/chapters/adme-properties.md

 ### Distribution is to Many Body Sites

-Only a small portion of the dose actually reaches the site of action.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/distribution-is-to-many-body-sites-91c28876'><i class='fa fa-play' aria-hidden='true'></i></button>Only a small portion of the dose actually reaches the site of action.
 The drug is usually distributed to many body tissues, other than those involved in its pharmacological effect.
 Distribution to these tissues is important in determining the pharmacokinetic behavior of the drug.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.